kovidgoyal/calibre/manual/edit.rst

 To change a word, simply double click one of the suggested alternative spellings on the right, or type in your own corrected spelling and click the :guilabel:`Change selected word to` button.
 This will replace all occurrences of the word in the book.
+You can also right click on a word in the main word list to change the word conveniently from the right click menu.

 You can have the spelling checker ignore a word for the current session by clicking the :guilabel:`Ignore` button.
 You can also add a word to the user